 Raising awareness among the population for topics such as environmental conservation and climate change is one of the most important ways to create understanding and to change behavior in the long term.
 Only if communities are aware of environmental issues, and understand causes and effects and their own role can we initiate lasting improvements.
 In order to find out more about our projects in this area please check out or project descriptions below.

 Environmental Education for Conservation of Sarus Crane in Cambodia (EEC-SCC)

 Location Beung Sala Khang Tbong and Preak Kreus communes

 Sarus Cranes are a vulnerable bird species that has already gone extinct in several Asian countries.
 Up to 30% of Cambodia’s Sarus Crane population visits the wetlands in Kampot during the dry season to feed.
 Degradation and loss of wetlands, use of pesticides and hunting all contribute to dwindling populations of these large birds in Cambodia.

 Raising awareness among the population is often the first step to successful conservation.
 People who are aware of the animals, their behavior and habitat, and their own positive and negative impacts on them, can start changing their mind-sets and behaviours.
-Therefore Mlup Baitong’s project aims to raise public awareness, starting with the young generations.
+Therefore Mlup Baitong’s project aimed to raise public awareness, starting with the young generations.

 Success & feature storiesStudent booklet on environmental education & sarus crane conservation (khmer)